stephensmalley/selinuxns/README.md

 # SELinux Namespaces

 This repository is merely for documentation and tracking [issues](https://github.com/stephensmalley/selinuxns/issues) associated with the SELinux namespaces support.
 The code all lives elsewhere in branches of other repositories as identified below.
-Slides from a presentation about this work can be found [here](https://sched.co/1zam6), and a recording should be available sometime after the conference concludes.
+Slides from a presentation about this work can be found [here](https://sched.co/1zam6), and a recording is available [here](https://youtu.be/AwzGCOwxLoM).

 ## Getting Started
 Clone and build the working-selinuxns branch of my tree containing the SELinux namespace patches.